BenPyton/ProceduralDungeon/Getting-Started.md

 # Next Step

-After you created some rooms, you have to create a [[dungeon generator actor and configure it|Dungeon Generator]] with your own generation rules.
+After you created some rooms, you have to create a [dungeon generator actor and configure it](Dungeon-Generator.md) with your own generation rules.